 John Mattone is widely regarded as one of the most influential leadership, talent management, and personal success authorities in the world.
-He was recently nominated for the prestigious 2013 Thinkers50 Leadership Award, which recognizes the global thinker who has contributed most significantly to our understanding of leadership over the last two years.
+He was recently recognized as one of the world's top ten leadership authorities and top twenty executive coaches.
 He appears on The Thinkers50 "Guru Radar", which recognizes emerging thought leaders in the field of leadership and is currently recognized by Leadership Excellence Magazine as one of the world's top independent leadership consultants, executive coaches, and speakers.
 John is the author of seven books, including the best-selling, Talent Leadership: A Proven Method for Identifying and Developing High-Potential Employees (October, 2012) and Leadership Intelligence: What You Need to Know to Unlock Your Full Potential (March, 2013-Foreword by Marshall Goldsmith).
 He lives in Orlando, Florida.
 John can be reached john@johnmattone.com.

-Website: www.johnmattone.com.
+Website: www.johnmattone.com. john@johnmattone.com 407-268-5593 321-279-4416

-johnmattone.com

-katrina@johnmattone.com

-marketing@johnmattone.com

-407-268-5593